pjuu/pjuu/README.md

 $ make flake
 ```

+#### Development server

-Running the development server (CherryPy):
+To Run the development server ( CherryPy ) type the following command:

 ```
 $ make run
 ```

-You can view the site by visiting: http://localhost:5000
+You can then view the site by visiting: http://localhost:5000

 You can now play with the code base :)

 #### Creating test accounts

+**IMPORTANT Note:**
-**IMPORTANT** You do NOT need to setup an SMTP server.
+While testing You do NOT need to setup an SMTP server.
 To activate your an account you can look in the response header for X-Pjuu-Token.
-If you copy this and visit `/activate/<token>` that will give the same effect as pressing an e-mail link.
+If you copy this and visit `/activate/<token>` that will have the same effect as clicking the link in the activate account email.
 The same applies for any other action requiring confirmation (forgotten password), it will however be a different URL you need to append the token to.

 This only works if `TESTING = True` in your settings.